aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 **Add additional counters:**

 Let’s start by adding counters in the *Counter Metrics* under Manage Metrics.
-This collects metrics from *DB* like innodb_rows_read, threads_running etc and *OS* metrics like cpuUtilization total, user etc which adds valuable information on top of CW metrics.
+This collects metrics from *DB* like innodb_rows_read, threads_running etc and *OS* metrics like cpuUtilization total, user etc which adds valuable information on top of CloudWatch metrics.

 <span class="image">![Performance Insights](counter_manage.png?raw=true)</span>